nlarusstone/corels-test/tests/README.md

 This folder contains code and data files for testing our data structures and algorithm

-To compile the tests, simply run 'make tests' from the /src folder (not this folder), and then run './tests' to execute all the tests.
+To compile the tests, simply run 'make' from the /src folder, then run 'make' in this folder to compile the tests, and then run'./tests' in this folder to run them.
 If you wish to test only one part of the system, enter './tests [name]' where name is one of the following:

             Name                Description
     -   prefixmap       Test the prefix permutation map